GUIDELINES FOR EVENT ORGANISERS

 If required a link can also be provided to a specified page on the host Club’s website as well.

-2025 Competitor Documentation
+2026 Competitor Documentation

-The Supersprint Panel will manage the registrant’s data in this system to provide Event Secretaries with totally up to date and accurate registrant and vehicle information.
-Event Secretaries will be able to access this system to utilise as a tool to make their task simpler, quicker and more accurate.
+The Supersprint Panel will manage the registrant’s data for both competitions in this system and will provide Event Secretaries with up to date and accurate registrant and vehicle information.

-For each event using the Motorsport Australia Event Entry system, the Supersprint Panel will upload the Event Entry data from that system into the online Championship administration system.
-The Panel will check the data of each competitor to confirm, in particular, the competition number and class of each competitor and make sure that the event entry data matches the registration data for each Championship competitor.
+The Panel will check the data of each competitor to confirm, in particular, the competition number and class of each competitor and make sure that the event entry data matches the registration data for each NSW Supersprint competitor.
 The Panel will also manage competitor’s Ranking Times upon which the event grid groups are organised as well as setting the grid groups as described in the “Panel Support” section below.

 A set of Clerk of the Course Drivers Briefing Notes will need to be provided to competitors prior to the Event.
 This can either be provided to the Panel by the Event Secretary in .pdf format for uploading to the website’s Entry page or the Panel’s SSP 17 Drivers Briefing Notes may be used.
 Alternatively, the following Word template can be used by the clerk of the Course as a base for a custom Drivers Briefing Notes if for example additional information is required: SSP 17 Drivers Briefing Note (Word).

-Please use the below following links for documents to include in your Event Entry system:
+Please use the below following links for documents to include in your Event Entry system.

 SSP 02 Sporting Regulations (Includes Drivers Code of Conduct)